Trump Violating Lawyers' First Rule For Clients: Keep Your Mouth Shut

 The predicament of the Justice Department lawyers defending the president's order reminded one criminal defense attorney of this remark from the Roman philosopher Cicero: "Man is his own worst enemy."

 "A lawyer's first job is to try to prevent his client from doing something that may come back to bite him," said Barry Pollack, the attorney and president of the National Association of Criminal Defense Lawyers.
-"A lawyer's second job is prevent his client from getting bitten."
+"A lawyer's second job is to prevent his client from getting bitten."

 On the campaign trail, President Trump called for a "total and complete shutdown" of Muslims at the U.S. border.
 The Justice Department has been arguing those statements before the November election should be out of bounds in court.
 And some legal scholars agree.